-Dr. Kellems received the PhD degree in 1974 from Princeton University for research that provided fundamental insight into mechanisms of protein import into mitochondria.
-His graduate research it continues to be cited on a regular basis nearly 50 years after initial publication.
+Dr. Kellems received his PhD from Princeton University for highly cited research that illustrates how cells target the co-translational import of nuclear-encoded proteins into mitochondria.
+The fundamental importance of this work is evident from the fact that it continues to be cited on a regular basis more than 50 years after publication.
 Postdoctoral research at Stanford University employed emerging techniques in molecular genetics to discover gene amplification as a novel mechanism of drug resistance in mammalian cells.
-These groundbreaking discoveries had major impact in cancer biology and laid the foundation for the discovery of amplified proto-oncogenes in cancer cells.
-Gene amplification also had major practical impact in biotechnology where the process is the most frequently used method to overproduce proteins of medical importance in mammalian cells.
+These groundbreaking discoveries have had a major impact in cancer biology and laid the foundation for the discovery of amplified proto-oncogenes in cancer cells, which often reside on extra-chromosomal DNA (termed EC-DNA),currently an area of active cancer research.
+Gene amplification also plays a major role in biotechnology where co-amplification is the most frequently used method to overproduce proteins of medical importance in mammalian cells.

 Biology, Bellarmine University